 No, all degree and certificate students will have their academic performance reviewed by the faculty and dean in May.
 Scholarships will be awarded based on their decisions, and no action is needed by students to receive the award.
 Notification will be sent by the dean by June 1.
 Eligibility for entering students will be based on their GPA, application essay, faculty interviews, and recommendations.

 How much does the Academic Excellence Scholarship cover?

-The award is available in (1) either 40 percent or 50 percent of the tuition costs remaining after the base amount has been paid for new, incoming students and (2) 50 percent of tuition costs for current, continuing students after the base amount has been paid.
+The scholarship covers either (1) 40 percent or 50 percent of the tuition costs remaining after the base amount has been paid for new, incoming students or (2) 50 percent of tuition costs for current, continuing students after the base amount has been paid.

 How do I apply for federal loans?

 What are the requirements to apply for a federal loan and/or Work-Study job?

 You must be enrolled at least half time or taking 6 credit hours per session.
 You must also be making satisfactory academic progress.